haydeeartaza/RareCNVsAnalysis/README.md

 Replace config.js and variables.py:
 - Modify the config.json file in association-pipeline/snakefiles:

-    First block referst to the files generated in the previous detections and QC analysis `QCResults`, which will be the input files for this pipeline.
+    First block referst to the files generated in the previous detections and QC analysis stored at `QCResults`, which will be the input files for this pipeline.
     ``` json
         "map_file": "/QCResults/data_conversion/sample_map.txt",
         "sample_all_file": "/QCResults/data_calling/sampleall.rawcn",
         "sample_merged_file": "/QCResults/data_clean/samples_qcpass.clean.merged.rawcn",
     ```
-    Second block refers to the external files used as imput in the modules.
+    Second block refers to the external files used as imput in the different modules.
     ``` json
         "controls_random_file": "/RareCNVsAnalysis/Resources/controls_random_sampling.txt",
         "genes_ref_file": "/RareCNVsAnalysis/Resources/glist-hg19.dat",